Wednesday, December 21, 2011

 Lou Reed 21: Magic And Loss

 Following on from the elegy for Andy Warhol, Lou began to be more consumed by thoughts of death.
 This was nothing new to a man who chronicled drug disasters his entire career, but now people he loved were succumbing to the vagaries of age.
 The main impetuses for Magic And Loss were songwriter Doc Pomus and someone named Rita.
-(It has been suggested that the latter was either Rotten Rita, one of the Warhol crowd, or even the infamous Rachel, who’d graced some of his album covers in the ‘70s.)
+(It has been suggested that the latter was Rotten Rita, one of the Warhol crowd, except that she was still alive; more likely it was actually Rachel, the transgender woman who was Lou’s partner for much of the ‘70s, who even graced some of his album covers.)
 Rob Wasserman (bass) and Mike Rathke (guitar) return from New York, but here the drums are supplied by Michael Blair, who’s better known as a percussionist and a noisy one at that, as evidenced by his work with Tom Waits and Elvis Costello.
 Still, that minimal approach keeps the sound clean and direct.

 “Dorita” provides something of an overture before “What’s Good” provides a litany of observations of life and the lack thereof.
 “Power And Glory” appears twice—first as a lowkey track featuring the voice of the Legendary Little Jimmy Scott, and again as an out-and-out rocker.
 Both songs provide strange allegories and the horror at watching the effects of chemotherapy.
 “Magician” provides something of a contrast, sung from the point of view of the patient.
 Lou’s perspective returns on “Sword Of Damocles”, but he didn’t figure out what the melody was supposed to be before singing it, which is probably why Billy Corgan thought he could steal it for “Disarm”.
 “Goodby Mass” is pretty straightforward, capturing the sadness and futility one might feel at a funeral, while “Cremation” reiterates the usual metaphors about death.